scratch/d.o_zohocrm/README.md

 this time you would need only one field mapping (Account node to Zoho Accounts) and two rules (one for node insert and one for node update event).

+13. There is a Drupal variable which you can use to enable debug messages.
+Every time data is being sent to Zoho you will get outgoing data and Zoho response printed on the page as drupal message as well as logged in the file /tmp/drupal_debug.txt.
+This functionality depends on devel module so make sure devel is enabled before you enable the variable.
+There is no UI for configuring this variable but you can use drush to quickly turn it on:

+Enable debug mode:
+    drush vset zohocrm_debug_mode 1

+Disable debug mode:
+    drush vset zohocrm_debug_mode 0

 As far as porting to D7 is concerned, I'm expecting that most parts of the module code will be quite straightforward to port expect one